NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 Full guidance is available on the DBS website: Making barring referrals to the DBS – GOV.UK (www.gov.uk)

-Early Years and Childcare Providers should inform Ofsted of any allegation of serious harm or abuse by any person living, working or looking after children at the premises.
-Ofsted should also be invited to take part in any subsequent meetings / discussions, as appropriate.
+Notifying Ofsted: Early Years and Childcare Providers should inform Ofsted of any allegation of serious harm or abuse by any person living, working, or looking after children at the premises.
+Ofsted should also be invited to take part in any subsequent allegation meetings / discussions, as appropriate.

 A senior manager or fostering agency should inform Ofsted of all allegations made against a foster carer, prospective adopter, or member of staff in a residential childcare facility.

-Organisations should continue their investigation if the person leaves, resigns or ceases to provide their services.
-It is important that every effort should be made to reach a conclusion in all cases even if the individual refuses to cooperate, having been given a full opportunity to answer the allegation and make representations in person and / or in writing.
+Resignations and Compromise Agreements: Organisations should continue their investigation if the person leaves, resigns or ceases to provide their services.
+It is important that every effort is made to reach a conclusion in all cases, even if the individual refuses to cooperate, having been given a full opportunity to answer the allegation and make representations in person and / or in writing.

-‘Settlement agreements’ (sometimes referred to as compromise agreements), by which a person agrees to resign if the employer agrees not to pursue disciplinary action, and both parties agree a form of words to be used in any future reference, should not be used in cases of refusal to cooperate or resignation before the person’s notice period expires.
-It is important to reach and record a conclusion and to determine what action would have been taken, wherever possible, and to make a referral to DBS if the criteria are met.
+‘Settlement agreements’ (sometimes referred to as compromise agreements): Where a person resigns in exchange for the employer not pursuing disciplinary action, and both parties agree a form of words to be used in any future reference, should not be used if the person refuses to cooperate or resigns before their notice period ends.
+Always aim to reach a conclusion, document any intended actions, and refer to DBS if criteria are met.

 Any settlement/compromise agreement that would prevent a regulated activity provider or personnel supplier making a DBS referral even though the criteria for referral are met, is likely to result in a criminal offence being committed as they would not be complying with their legal duty to make the referral.

-Any complaint in relation to the application of the NYSCP Procedures that should be made in writing and directed to the LADO Manager.
-These cases will be considered under NYC and /or NYSCP procedures on a case by case basis.
+Any complaint in relation to the application of the NYSCP Procedures should be made in writing and directed to the LADO Manager at: lado@northyorks.gov.uk.
+These cases will be considered under NYC and/or NYSCP procedures on a case-by-case basis.

 Image